UK Contractors Group

-From January 2009 until September 2015, the UK Contractors Group (UKCG) was the primary association for construction contractors operating in the UK.
-In September 2015, it merged with the National Specialist Contractors Council to form Build UK.
+The UK Contractors Group (UKCG) was the primary association for construction contractors operating in the United Kingdom from January 2009 until September 2015.

-History of UKCG
+History

 Established in January 2009, it succeeded the Major Contractors Group and the National Contractors Federation which had until that point represented the views of the leading UK contractors.
+In September 2015, it merged with the National Specialist Contractors Council to form Build UK.

-About the UKCG
+About

 The UKCG represented over thirty leading contractors operating in the UK on constructions specific issues.
 Between them, UKCG members accounted for £33 billion of construction turnover – a third of UK construction total output.

 UKCG's mission was to promote the UK construction industry and to support its members in delivering excellence by encouraging contractors to work together with their clients and supply chains to promote change and best practice.
 From the UKCG website: